olinjs/olinjs/lessons/05-css-development-grace/INCLASS.md

 Make a webpage for a blogging website using HTML and CSS/Sass.
 It should have:
 - A navbar at the top of the page
 - A sidebar
-- Blog posts
+- Blog posts (placeholders)

 The sidebar:
 - Think about what a sidebar should contain.
 Links to blog entries?
 About the author?
+Should it scroll with the posts or stay fixed at the top of the page?

 The blog posts:
 - Assume every blog post has a banner picture, title, date, and content